About the game

 Pioneer Podcast is the battle pass of Wuthering Waves.
 It has a free and premium (that can be unlocked with real money) path.
 Players can get rewards from these paths by completing daily, weekly, and periodical missions.
 Pioneer Podcast resets periodically (most likely every 6 weeks).

-The price of the Premium version (called Insider Channel) was set at $10 during the CBT, and you also were able to buy an advanced version that unlocked some of the rewards early for $20.
+The price of the Premium version (called Insider Channel) was set at $10, and you also were able to buy an advanced version that unlocked some of the rewards early for $20.
 Furthermore, the Insider Channel comes with a 4★ weapon selector and those weapons can only be obtained from it (so it's the same as in Honkai: Star Rail).
+Buying the advanced version will also give you the option between one Gilded Ginko or one Skyhunter’s Feather.
+These materials could be used to upgrade the refinement of the battle pass weapons.
+Gilded Ginko will be used for the Golden Eternal weapons, and the Skyhunter’s Feather will be used for the Skyhunter’s Growl weapons.

 Game Modes